Stanningfield: Recent years

 A small scattered village, Stanningfield centres on the green, the Red House inn and the nearby community shop.
 The inn was built in 1865; Henry Cornish was recorded as landlord in 1871.
 In 1877, it was bought by the brewers Greene King, along with its outbuildings and adjacent cottages.

 There is a picturesque area around St Nicholas's Church, which includes the village hall (formerly the church hall), the old rectory and several old farmhouses.
 On the Lawshall side of the village stands Coldham Hall, dating from Tudor times.
 One remarkable feature is the continuity of Roman Catholicism from the Middle Ages to the present day, in a predominantly Protestant area.
 Ambrose Rookwood of Coldham Hall was executed for his involvement in the Gunpowder Plot.
+Since 2002, the German supermodel Claudia Schiffer and her husband, the film director and producer Matthew Vaughn, have lived at Coldham Hall.

-The novelist, playwright and actress Elizabeth Inchbald (née Simpson) was born into a Catholic farming family in the village on 15 October 1773.
+The novelist, playwright and actress Elizabeth Inchbald (née Simpson) was born into a Catholic farming family in the village on 15 October 1753.

+The lead singer and co-founder of the band Talk Talk, Mark Hollis, bought The Old Rectory in the village in late 1986.
+Much of the band's 1988 album Spirit of Eden was written there; a commercial failure on release, it has since been widely credited as a formative influence on post-rock.
+The follow-up and Talk Talk's final studio album, Laughing Stock (1991), was also written in Stanningfield, in Hollis's home studio, as was much of his self-titled solo album of 1998, before his move away from the village in the mid-1990s.